 Trends in digital banking

-Digital banking enabled data monetization such that the data collection is now streamlined and more data-driven decisions are being made.
+- Digital banking enabled big data monetization such that the data collection is now streamlined and more data-driven decisions are being made.

-Blockchain technology introduced a new era of banking based on cryptocurrency.
-It also makes transactions more secure and safeguards customer data.
+- Blockchain technology introduced a new era of banking based on cryptocurrency.
+It also makes transactions more secure and safeguards personal data.

-All digital banking operations are being managed through smart management techniques.
+- All digital banking experiences are being managed through smart management techniques.
 This involves shifting to the agile framework for managing tasks and improvising strategy as new challenges come forth.

 Digital banking is continually evolving, so new trends are expected to surprise us soon.